 Adiamor Affinity Diamonds are sold by Adiamor Diamonds and Fine Jewelry, which is an online retailer which is located in Los Angeles, California.
 They’ve been around for several years, and are well respected in the online diamond community.

-Their web site features a modern design which is user friendly and easy to navigate.
+Their web site features a modern design that is user-friendly and easy to navigate.
 The diamond search option featured on the front page of the web site invites visitors to search nearly 100,000 diamonds, which enables them to offer a virtual database of diamonds comparable to industry giants like Blue Nile and James Allen.

-Therefore I was excited to see that Adiamor Diamonds marketed their own brand of Hearts and Arrows Diamonds under as their Affinity Diamonds Collection.
-As you can see from the blue photograph of Hearts and Arrows pictured to the left, the pattern of hearts and arrows looks to be “picture perfect” in fact it is so perfect that I’m quite certain that it is a rendering created in something like Adobe Photoshop.
+Therefore I was excited to see Adiamor marketing their own brand of Hearts and Arrows Diamonds.
+Specifically, what they refer to as the Adiamor Affinity Diamonds collection.
+As you can see from the blue photograph of Hearts and Arrows (above) the pattern of hearts and arrows looks "picture perfect”.
+In fact it is so perfect that think that it's a rendering created in something like Photoshop.

 Let’s face it, practically every image that is used for marketing purposes is edited in an effort to tantalize our senses and manipulate us into making a decision to purchase one product over another based upon our interpretation of the visual perfection of the product being advertised.
 So it’s not really that surprising for an online diamond company like Adiamor Diamonds to resort to the same tactics used to enhance the look of models featured in fashion magazines to promote Adiamor Affinity Diamonds.